Model Checking and LTS Minimization

 Supported Systems

-For the use of the multi-core BDD package Sylvan and the multi-core reachability algorithms (*2lts-mc), we further recommend using a 64-bit OS (Cygwin is still 32 bit).
+For the use of the multi-core BDD package Sylvan and the multi-core reachability algorithms (*2lts-mc), we further recommend using a 64-bit OS.

 Installation Instructions